Care of students under 18 years old

-It is important students and parents know that 16 and 17 year-olds will be studying and sharing facilities with adults and may not receive the level of supervision that could be expected on a teenage programme, such as the Young Learners programme offered by ISE Hove.
+It is important that students and parents know that 16 and 17 year-olds will be studying and sharing facilities with adults and may not receive the level of supervision that could be expected on a teenage programme, such as the Summer School for young learners programme offered by ISE Hove or other language providers.

 All students or parents of under 18s should read the ISE Statement for under 18s.

 This policy has been developed in accordance with KCSIE (Keeping Children Safe in Education) 2018 and WTTSC (Working Together to Safeguard Children) 2018.

 All ISE staff have been issued with Part 1 of the KCSIC and have confirmed they have read it, by email to the Director of Studies.

 ISE is committed to providing a safe and secure environment for all students, staff and visitors who access our services and facilities.
 This is the responsibility of all staff at all times and applies when those in our care are on ISE premises, included in ISE social cultural or sports activities and living in accommodation provided by ISE.

 ISE acknowledges, in particular our responsibility to safeguard the wellbeing of students aged under 18 years and vulnerable adults.
 We approach this responsibility proactively, with on-going awareness raising and training.
 This policy is intended to provide a framework for awareness & understanding, action and response should an issue of safeguarding concern arise.

 In child protection guidance ‘child’ is a person not yet 18 years of age, i.e. who has not yet reached his/her 18 birthday.
 We refer to 7-17 year olds as ‘under 18’s’.